 A resolution to the debate around dropping sun.misc.Unsafe and other private APIs in Java 9 is now on the table.
 The big question remains: What will a post sun.misc.Unsafe world look like?
 7

-Throwing checked exceptions without declaration, changing final fields; these kinds of antics would never be tolerated by the Java language.
-But using Java bytecode these can be done readily.
-Few developers ever work with Java bytecode directly, but bytecode format is not difficult to understand.
-In this article Rafael Winterhalter takes us on a tour of Java bytecode & some of its capabilities
+Few developers ever work with Java bytecode directly, but bytecode format is not difficult to grok.
+In this article Rafael Winterhalter takes us on a tour of Java bytecode & some of its capabilities.